kxvlar/fashionmnist-nn/README.md

 ## Author

-Kevton
+Keval

 ## License

-This project is part of STAT 254 coursework.
+Done as part of a Stat 154/254 Lab @ UC Berkeley